- Home

 The physical and emotional health of a person with cancer will vary during and after treatment.
 It can sometimes be hard to let your family know how you’re feeling, and they might find it hard to ask.

 An emotions thermometer may help.
 This simple tool allows you to show how you’re feeling every day.
-You can make one yourself and ask the kids to help.
+You can make one yourself and ask the kids to help, or there are many versions available online.
+Just search for “emotions thermometer”.
 Choose which feelings to include and add a pointer that moves to the different feelings.

 We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.